Scrabble Tips & Word Game Strategy

 The best Scrabble players study — they don't just play.
 Using a word finder between games (not during play unless you're in a practice session) is one of the fastest ways to expand your vocabulary.

 After each game, take the racks that stumped you and run them through the anagram solver.
-You'll see every word that was available and start to recognise those patterns during real play.
-For pattern practice, use the word finder with wildcards — try searching ?tion to see all the four-letter words ending in -tion, or qu?? to discover four-letter Q words you didn't know existed.
+You'll see the valid words that were available and start to recognise those patterns during real play.
+For pattern practice, use the word finder with wildcards — try searching ?tion to see four-letter words ending in -tion, or qu?? to discover four-letter Q words you didn't know existed.

 Manage Your Rack